jasonliang-dev/jasonliang-dev.github.io/src/batch-renderer.md

 }
 ```

-Each individual alien performs a draw call.
+Each alien performs a draw call.
 Six vertices are drawn from the
 vertex array, which probably describes two triangles that make up a
 single quad.

 A batch renderer avoids making draw calls by setting up a large dynamic vertex buffer object,
 where vertex data gets written to a buffer every frame and then the buffer gets used in
 a single draw call.
 The data itself may contain multiple quads with different vertex
-positions, texture coordinates, and perhaps tint color.
+positions, texture coordinates, and perhaps tint colour.

 A draw call should be performed:
   - When the vertex buffer reaches its capacity
-  - When any uniform values needs to change
+  - When any uniform values need to change
   - When it's the end of the frame

 After submitting a draw call, the vertex buffer is "flushed" to set up for the next